Curriculum

 Each student is placed in clinical environments during the OMS-III and OMS-IV years that provide for outcome-based and evidence-based practice.
 These occur in both institutional and outpatient settings.
 During these rotations, they are exposed to quality-of-care reviews, patient safety programs, patient registries, and standards of care requirements.
 Their skill and knowledge are assessed through small group, case-based, and practical evaluations of patient care and outcomes occurring as a component of the Patient-Centered Medicine curriculum, written examinations during preclinical course work that measure knowledge of standards of care, patient safety, patient registries, outcome and scientific-based practices, as well as their knowledge of methods of research and analysis.

 Student evaluations, presentations, and documentations during clinical rotations are evaluated and the students are given feedback by the faculty on how these evaluations and treatment plans meet established standards and could be expected to affect outcomes.
 The student will learn to utilize electronic assessment tools for the formulation of and narrowing of differential diagnosis and the appropriate diagnostic and evaluation.
-Subject examinations at the completion of each core clinical rotation, all levels of COMLEX and/or USMLE, along with direct faculty interaction, will provide the student with a guide to his/her progress along with performance during formal case write-ups and oral presentations.
+Subject examinations at the completion of each core and required clinical rotation (unless otherwise noted in the course syllabus), all levels of COMLEX and/or USMLE, along with direct faculty interaction, will provide the student with a guide to his/her progress along with performance during formal case write-ups and oral presentations.

 Systems-Based Practice8

 The domain is taught and assessed through participation in small group discussion occurring as a component of the preclinical curriculum, interactive learning opportunities with nursing students at Liberty University, through written examinations during preclinical years that measure knowledge of the operations of differing systems of care, knowledge of patient safety, and patient registry programs.
 Student patient evaluations, documentation, evaluation and treatment plans are evaluated by faculty.
-The topics are covered during examinations at the completion of each core clinical rotation and the topic is included on COMLEX and USMLE evaluations.
+The topics are covered during examinations at the completion of each core and required clinical rotation (unless otherwise noted in the course syllabus) and the topic is included on COMLEX and USMLE evaluations.
 Students are assessed for this competency as well during the high stakes end-of-second year clinical competency and end-of-third year clinical competency examination conducted by the COM.

 All students are required to become certified in BLS and ACLS, in that order, as a component of their prep for clinical practice curriculum.
 Students are taught the basics of acute care of the sick and injured patient during clinical medicine and as a component of their systems courses.
 This knowledge is assessed on end-of-rotation examination, during Standardized Patient and Simulation events, and during small group and team learning discussions and presentations.
 Students are taught the process for research and information retrieval during clinical medicine and the prep for clinical practice course utilizing on-line resources such as Up-to-Date, Epocrates, MEDLINE, etc.